 Broadcast Engineering Distance Education Course

-CIE's distance education Broadcast Engineering course was designed to provide the specialized knowledge required for a career as a broadcast engineering technician at an AM or FM radio station or at a TV station.
+CIE's distance education Broadcast Engineering course was designed to provide the specialized knowledge required for a career as a broadcast engineering technician at an AM radio station, FM radio station or at a TV station.

-After you complete this program you'll receive a nationally accredited Diploma with the opportunity to obtain two professional trade certifications.
+After you complete this program you'll receive a Diploma with the opportunity to obtain two professional trade certifications.
 (SBE and CET)

 What You Will Learn